Pertusaria huneckiana

 Pertusaria huneckiana is a species of saxicolous (rock-dwelling), crustose lichen in the family Pertusariaceae.
+It is found in Mediterranean Europe.

+Taxonomy

-Found in Mediterranean Europe, it was formally described as a new species in 1993 by Guido Benno Feige and H. Thorsten Lumbsch.
+It was formally described as a new species in 1993 by Guido Benno Feige and H. Thorsten Lumbsch.
 The type specimen was collected from sandstone in the Balearic Islands.
-The lichen contains thiophaninic acid and norstictic acid, which are lichen products that can be detected with chemical analysis.
-Its ascospores are 85–110 μm long.
 The species epithet huneckiana honours chemist and lichenologist Siegfried Huneck.